Aliases for ZNF215 Gene

 GeneCards Summary for ZNF215 Gene

 ZNF215 (Zinc Finger Protein 215) is a Protein Coding gene.
-Diseases associated with ZNF215 include Beckwith-Wiedemann Syndrome.
+Diseases associated with ZNF215 include Beckwith-Wiedemann Syndrome and Cryptorchidism, Unilateral Or Bilateral.
 Among its related pathways are Gene Expression.
-GO annotations related to this gene include nucleic acid binding and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
-An important paralog of this gene is ZNF274.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
+An important paralog of this gene is ZNF483.

 UniProtKB/Swiss-Prot for ZNF215 Gene

 Bromodomains (BRDs) are epigenetic reader domains that selectively recognize acetylated lysine residues on the tails of histone proteins, and are the only known protein modules that can target acetylated lysine residues.